joshuadavidthomas/django-language-server/README.md

 ## Requirements

-You'll need an editor that supports the Language Server Protocol (LSP).
+An editor that supports the Language Server Protocol (LSP) is required.

-The server supports Django projects running on:
+The Django Language Server aims to supports all actively maintained versions of Python and Django.
+Currently this includes:

 - Python 3.9, 3.10, 3.11, 3.12, 3.13
 - Django 4.2, 5.0, 5.1

-The aim is to support all actively maintained versions of both Python and Django.
+See the [Versioning](#versioning) section for details on how this project's version indicates Django compatibility.

 ## Installation